Appu Ghar (Gurgaon)

-Appu Ghar was a one million square foot, beach-themed, water park in Gurgaon in the Indian state of Haryana.
-It consists of 15 water rides and banquet facilities for up to 2,000 guests.
+Appu Ghar a.k.a Oysters Water Park was a one million square foot, beach-themed, water park in Gurgaon in the Indian state of Haryana.
+It offered 15 water rides and banquet facilities for up to 3,500 guests.
 It is owned by EOD Amusement Pvt.
-Limited and opened in 2014.
-The park is named after the original Appu Ghar amusement park of the company in nearby Delhi, which closed down in 2008.
+Limited and opened in 2014 after the original Appu Ghar amusement park of the company that was operating in nearby Delhi's Pragati Maidan, closed down in 2008.

+In 2022, lease authorities sealed the park due to lease dues and penalties amounting to several crores of rupees remaining unpaid by the owner.
+In November 2025, the Municipal Corporation of Gurgaon (MCG) sealed it again because of unpaid property-tax dues exceeding Rs.7.43 crore.

+As of January 2026, Appu Ghar isn't functioning.
+According to available information it is currently insolvent, and under resolution processing for insolvency (Corporate Insolvency Resolution Process, CIRP) instituted by the Insolvency and Bankruptcy Board of India (IBBI).

+Consequently, to the disappointment of millions of fans, it is unlikely to open again.